seekinginfiniteloop/PlainLicense/docs/licenses/public-domain/unlicense.md

 spdx-id: Unlicense
 tags:
   - public domain
-  - share freely
+  - free to share
-  - change freely
+  - free to change
   - open source
+hide:
+  - toc
 description: PlainLicense's plain take on the Unlicense, a public domain dedication for making software completely free.
 We simplify licenses so real people can understand them.
 how: Create a markdown file named `UNLICENSE.md` in the root directory (that's the main directory) of your source code and copy the Plain Unlicense text into the markdown file.
 category: public-domain